sderose/zsh_argparse/docs/zerg_new.md

 * --var-style [how]
 How to store results: `separate` (default) or `assoc`.
 With `separate`, they are stored as global variables named the same as the reference names.
-With `assoc`, they're put in a global associative array named `ZERGS`, keyed by those names.
-They are global because they have to be visible to the shell function that called zerg functions.
+With `assoc`, they're put in an associative array named by the parser name, two underscores, and "results", keyed by those names.
+Thus, you can't have an option with refname "results" if you're using `--var-style assoc` for that parser (though "results" could be a non-refname (aka alias).

 ==Storage==